jershika26/underwater-object-detection-of-marine-study/README.md

-Underwater Object Detection for Marine Studies
+Underwater Object Detection for Marine Studies:
 This project uses OpenCV and Python to detect and highlight underwater objects in images, which is useful for marine studies and environmental monitoring.
 The algorithm highlights non-water regions (objects) in green, helping researchers isolate and identify marine life, coral, or underwater structures from the water background.

 Problem Statement